bcgov/public-cloud-techdocs/docs/azure/best-practices/be-mindful.md

 If you are using the [AzAPI Terraform Provider](https://learn.microsoft.com/en-us/azure/developer/terraform/overview), specifically the [azapi_update_resource](https://registry.terraform.io/providers/azure/azapi/latest/docs/resources/update_resource) resource, be aware of the following limitation: _When you delete `azapi_update_resource`, no operation will be performed, and these properties will stay unchanged.
 If you want to restore the modified properties to some values, you must apply the restored properties before deleting_.

 This means, changes to the `azapi_update_resource` resource may _appear_ to apply changes (ie. remove properties/configurations previous added according to the `terraform plan` output), but this doesn't actually apply those changes in Azure.

+## Working with Resource Locks

+As part of our security and governance measures, resource locks are automatically applied to critical infrastructure components, particularly networking resources like Virtual Networks (VNets).
+While these locks provide an important safeguard against accidental deletion, they can sometimes interfere with legitimate resource management tasks.

+### Deleting Resources Protected by Locks

+If you encounter issues when trying to delete a resource you've created (such as a VM) due to a lock on the parent resource (like a VNet), follow these steps:

+1. **Identify the Lock**: Locate the resource lock on the parent resource (usually the VNet).

+2. **Remove the Lock**: You have permissions to remove these locks when necessary.
+To do so:
+   - Navigate to the VNet in the Azure portal
+   - Go to the "Locks" section
+   - Delete the lock that's preventing the operation

+3. **Perform Your Operation**: Once the lock is removed, you should be able to delete your resource as needed.

+4. **Be Aware of Automation**: Our automation systems will periodically reapply these locks to ensure ongoing protection.
+If you need the lock to remain off for an extended period, please contact the Cloud Pathfinder team.

+5. **Best Practice**: After completing your task, if the automation hasn't yet reapplied the lock, consider manually reapplying it to maintain security.

+Remember, these locks are in place for good reason.
+Always double-check that you're deleting the correct resources and understand the implications before removing any locks.